 Dedicated to fair trade, sustainability and social responsibility, this company is spreading the gospel of incredible java—and embracing innovation with methods like barrel aging, cask conditioning, and more, all while giving back to communities across the city—in Chicago and beyond at eight different locations.
 Multiple locations

-This beloved homegrown hangout from Michael Salvatore has grown from one location to seven over its nine-year history and scores with a unique combination of handcrafted bicycles and dedicated coffee culture, serving up pour overs and cortados, cappuccinos and lattes and more.
+This beloved homegrown hangout from Michael Salvatore has grown from one location to seven over its twelve-year history and scores with a unique combination of handcrafted bicycles and dedicated coffee culture, serving up pour overs and cortados, cappuccinos and lattes and more.
 Multiple locations

 The OG of serious Chicago coffee shops, this outfit has gone from a single cozy cafe in Lakeview to a major player on the national java scene thanks to its dedication to quality and reputation for turning out some of the nation’s best baristas.
-Buy beans by the bag, pop by for a class or just grab an expertly brewed beverage at one of their six Chicago locations.
+Buy beans by the bag, pop by for a class or just grab an expertly brewed beverage at one of their three Chicago locations.
 Multiple locations

 Kribi Coffee Air Roastery